Music Vision Statement:

 Music is taught by the specialist music teacher Miss Earnshaw, who in addition to teaching music lessons leads the school choir after school and co-ordinates school concerts/class assemblies.

-The children in Early Years are enjoying their new topic of ‘Colours and Pattern’ and have been working very hard on their listening and responding skills in their music sessions.
-They are going to be focusing on musical patterns through songs and instrumental patterns.
+The children in Early Years are enjoying their new topic of ‘All Around the World’ and have been working very hard on their listening and responding skills in their music sessions.
+They are going to be exploring the different sounds of instruments from different cultures and a variety of s

 Year 1 are focusing on key features of music including tempo, dynamics, tempo, rhythm and timbre.
 They will be applying these to compositions that link to their painting of ‘Starry Night’.